 MBS Radio Bearer: a radio bearer that is configured for MBS delivery.

+Multicast MRB: a radio bearer configured for MBS multicast delivery.

 Non-split bearer: a bearer whose radio protocols are located in either the MgNB or the SgNB to use MgNB or SgNB resource, respectively.

 NR sidelink communication: AS functionality enabling at least V2X communication as defined in TS 23.287 [13] and ProSe communication (including ProSe Relay) as defined in TS 23.304 [18], between two or more nearby UEs, using NR technology but not traversing any network node.